Thank You Letter for a Job Offer After Acceptance

 Dear [Recruiter Name],

 Thank you for your support throughout the hiring process for the [Job Title] position at [Company Name].
-I am very pleased to have accepted the offer.
+I am pleased to have accepted the offer.

 Best,